SIXTEEN

 Louie shrugged and Driscoll tossed the phone into the bushes bordering the driveway.

-"What gave you that idea?"
+"What gave you that idea?”
 The ex-cop was visibly high.
 Louie would have to handle him very carefully to keep his fuse from burning any shorter.
-"Like you weren't supposed to be here until tomorrow."

 "So let me guess.
 You don't have my money.”

 "I don't carry $25,000 on me.
 No one does.
-If you need money, I can give you five right now and the rest tomorrow."
+If you need money, I can give you five right now and the rest tomorrow after I go to the bank.
+That's the best I can do right now."
+Louie was telling the truth.
+"Have I ever screw you or Frank?"

-"You'll get your money tomorrow like I said.
-I mean have I ever screw you or Frank?"
-The three of them went back to Brooklyn, where Driscoll had taken out a Pakistani XXX storeowner in 1988.
+The three of them went back to Brooklyn in 1988.
+Driscoll had taken out a Pakistani XXX storeowner in 1988.
+Non-payment.
 Friendship had nothing to do with their relationship.
 It was all business.

 "There's always a first time."
 Driscoll sputtered, "I want my money now."

-"Five I have.
-It's in the briefcase.”
+”Like I said I have five.”
 Louie was stalling in the hope that Driscoll would see reason once the cocaine died in his veins.
+"Where can I get the other twenty this time at night?"

 "You took your time.”